 High or low deductible?

 According to the Insurance Information Institute, increasing your auto insurance deductible from $250 to $500 could reduce your premium by an average of 15 to 30%.
 If you opt for a premium of $1,000 the premium could come down by 40%.
-However, being able to pay your deductible is key to making a claim so you should pick a deductible you will be able to afford – even if it means higher premiums.
+However, being able to pay your deductible is key to making a claim.
+You should pick a deductible you can afford – even if it means higher premiums.

 If you can’t pay your deductible, that’s when things get a little complicated.
-You could still receive a payment from your insurer, but it might not necessarily help if you need repairs in a hurry.
+You could still receive a payment from your insurer.
+But it might not help if you need repairs in a hurry.

 For example if you make a claim for $4,000 in repairs to your car, but you aren’t able to pay your $2,500 deductible, your insurer may still pay you the remaining $1,500, but that won’t do you much good on its own.

 That’s why it makes sense to choose carefully when deciding on the deductible on your insurance policy.

 Take the time to think about it.
 Shop around, look at options with a different deductible, see how they change your premium then work out how much this will offset the hit you might take if you make a claim.

 Fortunately Cover is here to make insurance buying easier.
 Answer a few simple questions, and you will be on your way to finding the right quote.